alexrudnick/dissertation/BURNDOWN.md

   * be able to draw curves of word training data size versus accuracy

 ## monolingual
-  * examine all of our Brown clusters that we found and make nice figures
-    * lemmatized bible
-    * surface bible
-    * lemmatized europarl
-    * surface europarl
-    * lemmatized wikipedia
-    * surface wikipedia
   * finish up analysis and writeup
   * make charts & graphs
   * understand and explain the doc2vec paper (cited in dissertation)